JUL 11

 Works in Progress Webinar: Building a National Finding Aid Network (NAFAN) research findings—End user survey and interviews

-In this webinar, members of the OCLC Research team will review findings from quantitative and qualitative research on end users of archival aggregation discovery platforms.
+In this webinar, members of the OCLC Research team reviewed findings from quantitative and qualitative research on end users of archival aggregation discovery platforms.

 Presenters